scaleoutsean/solidfire-windows/README.md

 - SolidFire lets you tag volumes (using a project code or owner name, for example)
 - As time goes by, you may end up with a bunch of unused (that is, without iSCSI connections) volumes that seemingly belong to no one, so use proper naming and tag them to be able to sort them out and create meaningful reports
-- It is also possible (15 lines of PowerShell) to identify unused volumes
+- It is also possible (15 lines of PowerShell) to identify unused volumes (sample PowerShell script that does this can be found in the Awesome SolidFire repo)

 ### Storage-Based and Native Hyper-V Replication